gyb357/Uber-Lyft/README.md

+## Run codes

+Once you've installed all the libraries, you can run main.py sequentially.
+Some commented code can be uncommented and run.

+The trained model can be tested in test.py.

 ## Contributions
 This project was a collaborative effort among university teammates.
 Contributions included data preprocessing, feature engineering, model building, and presentation of results.